 Prebiotics: Add in a dose of Wonder Drink for a prebiotic punch.
 Prebiotics nourish certain probiotic bacteria.
 This may help support gut health and promote overall health by:

-- Normalizing the gut by restoring the balance between good and bad bacteria
+- Making your gut normal by restoring the balance between good and bad bacteria.

 Prebiotics nourish certain probiotic bacteria.
 This may help support gut health.
 Get more about prebiotics here!